 - Surveys and Data Collection In addition to analyzing existing fisheries data, this phase of activity will include data collection and survey campaigns which may include but are not limited to benthic, geophysical, and geotechnical, and surveys.
-The Fisheries Communication Team will notify applicable ocean users of the timing and scope of planned activities two weeks in advance of any field survey operations. - Design and COP Preparation The project sponsors will use survey data and fisheries inputs resulting from engagement undertaken by the Fisheries Communication Team to inform the project design and layout (e.g., wind turbine generators, offshore substation foundations, inter-array cable, and export cable routes) and reduce conflicts.
+The Fisheries Communication Team will notify applicable ocean users of the timing and scope of planned activities two weeks in advance of any field survey operations.
+The project concluded its benthic, geophysical, geotechnical, and avian surveys in November 2025.
+If additional survey activity is necessary, this phase will be reactivated. - Design and COP Preparation The project sponsors will use survey data and fisheries inputs resulting from engagement undertaken by the Fisheries Communication Team to inform the project design and layout (e.g., wind turbine generators, offshore substation foundations, inter-array cable, and export cable routes) and reduce conflicts.
 The FCP will be adjusted as needed to reflect continued engagement with agencies during the project's design and COP preparation phases. - Construction and Installation The Fisheries Communication Team will be apprised of any construction-related surveys.
-Ahead of construction and installation activities, the Fisheries Communication Team will facilitate ongoing communication and engagement with the fishing community and adjust activity timing and scope as appropriate to reduce conflicts.
-In accordance with BOEM's Survey Guidelines for Renewable Energy Development, the project sponsors will perform, as required, pre-construction fish trawl surveys. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the project.
+Ahead of construction and installation activities, the Fisheries Communication Team will facilitate ongoing communication and engagement with the fishing community and adjust activity timing and scope as appropriate to reduce conflicts with installation activities, as well as with the development and execution of pre-construction and post-construction fishery and benthic monitoring plans. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the project.
 As part of planning for project decommissioning, the Fisheries Communication Team will facilitate ongoing communication and engagement with the fishing community and adjust activity timing and scope as appropriate to reduce conflicts.